 Skip to main content

-Breadcrumbs - Talk about into the Woods
+Breadcrumbs - Talk about Into the Woods

-venture into the woods leaving behind a trail of bread pieces to guide them back home?
+From childhood, do you remember the story of Hansel and Gretel?
+How two siblings venture into the woods leaving behind a trail of bread crumbs to guide them back home?

 In the play Breadcrumbs, actress Virginia Wall Gruenert convincingly suggests some of the same horror the siblings must have felt lost in the darkness of the woods.
-As the aging writer, Alida she’s somewhat asea, adrift by the onset of dementia.
+As the aging writer, Alida, she’s somewhat asea, adrift by the onset of dementia.

 By happenstance, Beth (Erika Cuenca), the practitioner who gives her the diagnosis she so dreads, is soon fascinated by her and volunteers to help her continue to write her book.
 One of the attendant traits associated with dementia is paranoia, something the cantankerous-to begin-with Alida is showing by her distrust of Beth’s intentions.
 “Is she here to steal my book?”
-She cnosiders the possibility
+She considers the possibility

 Playwright Jennifer Haley eschews a linear story here as her narrative meanders into alternate stories, then back again to the main one.
 The audience follows back in time to Alida’s childhood where we pick up clues to her backstory as Cuenca becomes her mother and Gruenert the child.
 The roles change without warning or clear demarcation, but the narrative is still relatively easy to follow.

-After seeing Gruenert in several plays through the years, I expected great theater artistry and boy does she deliver.
+After seeing Gruenert in several plays through the years, I expected great theater artistry from her and boy does she deliver.
 As Alida, she manages to convey her fears of memory loss and not being able to finish her book, her distrust of Beth’s intentions, her awareness of her inability to function sufficiently on her own, her neediness and her complex, almost symbiotic relationship with Beth.

 Comments